avdim/korge-deploy-js/README.md

 ```

 ## Deploy
+You need enable GitHub Pages on settings page of your repository.
+Choose branch github-pages and docs/ folder.
 When you push to main branch - deploy process will start with GitHub Actions.
-Result will be available on link: https://avdim.github.io/korge-deploy-js/
+Result will be available on link: https://avdim.github.io/korge-deploy-js/ (fix link to your repo)

 ##P.S.
 Join KorGE community: https://korge.org